 Now that you understand the kind of questions you need to ask yourself before proceeding with your project (and there are lots of things to consider when making your dashboard visually appealing), it’s time to focus on the 12 most popular types of data visualization to visualize your data in the most meaningful way possible.

 When to use Number Charts

-A real-time number chart is basically a ticker that will give you an immediate overview of a particular KPI.
-At a glance, you can see any total such as sales, percentage of evolution, number of visitors etc. This is probably the easiest data visualization type to build with the only consideration being the period you want to track.
+A real-time number chart is essentially a ticker that will give you an immediate overview of a particular KPI.
+At a glance, you can see any total such as sales, percentage of evolution, number of visitors, etc. This is probably the easiest data visualization type to build with the only consideration being the period you want to track.
 Do you want to show an entire history or simply the latest quarter?
-It is important to label the period clearly so your audience understands what story you are telling.
+It is crucial to label the period clearly so your audience understands what story you are telling.
 Adding a trend indicator compares your number to the previous period (or to a fixed goal, depending on what you are tracking).